Savant-Siddharth/Savant-Siddharth---100-Hires/README.md

 - Github

 Sequence of steps for set-up :
 1. Installed Cursor IDE
 2. Signed up using Google account
 3. Opened Cursor IDE
 4. Created new project with flolder name 'Savant'
 5. Opened Extentions and Installed 'Claude Code' and 'Codex'
 6. Signed in into Github
 7. Created New Repository and enabled README files
 8. Edited README.md file to describe steps, tools and issues
+9. Took a screenshot of Cursor IDE with installed extensions and uploaded it to Github respository
-9. Commit changes and pushed to Github
+10. Commit changes and pushed to Github

 Issues I ran into and how I resolved them :